terminusdb/terminusdb-docs/reference/SCHEMA.md

 ### `@inherits`

 The `@inherits` keyword allows classes to inherit properties (and the `@subdocument` designation) from parent classes.
+It does *not* inhereit key strategies.

 This inheritance tree is also available as a `subsumption` relation in the WOQL query language, and provides the semantics for *frames* in the *schema API*.

 The range of `@inherits` may be either a class, or a list of classes.
 For instance: